Sydney Pubs and Restaurants You Should Visit

 Picture of rocks and the ocean, with cityscape off in the background

-It’s always great to marvel over a cityscape from high above street level.
+It’s always great to marvel over a cityscape from high above street level, whether you are visiting Australia or New Zealand.
 Sydney is one of the world’s most picturesque cities, so don’t miss out on sweeping views from various vantage points.
 Grab a glass of bubbles, a tasty brew, or a trendy cocktail and soak up the ambiance.

-Disclosure: This article contains some affiliate links, where we earn a small commission from booking through the links.
-Thanks for using them to help support this website.
+This article contains some affiliate links.
+We earn a small commission when you booking through our links.
+Thanks for using them when it is also in your interests!

 Author